AMC Logo

 Additionally, a slight asymmetry and the arrangement of letters at different levels created an image of lightning, enhancing the association with the speed and power of AMC vehicles.
 This logo design choice emphasized the key characteristics of the brand’s products and its focus on automotive innovation.

 The company’s logo was visually appealing and functional, reflecting the brand’s specialization in producing compact cars, which were notable for their compactness and harmonious design.
-This style remained true to AMC’s corporate philosophy, emphasizing their commitment to efficiency and practicality.
+This style remained true to AMC’s corporate philosophy, emphasizing its commitment to efficiency and practicality.

 1966 – 1969